 - Donald Nam, actuarial science major from Hwaseong, South Korea, was honored as the Student of the Month by the Nebraska Business Student Advisory Board.
 At Nebraska, he serves on the leadership team of the Actuarial Science Club, is a member of the Nebraska Business Honors Academy and works at Campus Recreation.
 He interns at New York Life Insurance Company this summer.

-- Joe Petsick, executive in residence and assistant professor of practice in management, will represent the greater Omaha region, which includes Lincoln and Council Bluffs, Iowa, in the MIT Regional Entrepreneurship Acceleration Program over the next two years.
+- Joe Petsick, will represent the greater Omaha region, which includes Lincoln and Council Bluffs, Iowa, in the MIT Regional Entrepreneurship Acceleration Program over the next two years.
 The Omaha team of regional leaders will learn and adapt the frameworks developed by MIT to accelerate innovation-driven entrepreneurship in the region.
 Read the Omaha Chamber of Commerce story.

 - Taylor Shellenberger, management major from Pueblo, Colorado, received the Member of the Year Award from Nebraska Phi Beta Lambda at their State Leadership Conference in Kearney, Nebraska.
 The award recognizes an outstanding Phi Beta Lambda member from any of the university chapters in Nebraska for their activity and involvement.

 - Emre Unlu appeared on the May 14 Grow Lincoln radio show to talk about the new Nebraska Nonprofit Management Institute coordinated by the college's Center for Executive and Professional Development.
 Listen to the show.

 This column is a monthly feature of the College of Business.
 Faculty, staff and students can submit achievements to be considered for this column via the News Proposal Form at the bottom of https://business.unl.edu webpage.
 On the form, select Recognize Achievement and fill out the related questions.